 Climate change

-The climate in most regions of the Earth is warming (also known as global warming), leading to more frequent and extreme weather events, such as heavy precipitation or drought.
-However, the extent of these changes varies by region.
+The climate in most places on Earth is warming (also known as global warming).
+Consequently, weather extremes such as heavy precipitation events or drought are becoming more frequent and extreme, although the extent to which this happens differs per region.
 And remember: since the weather is the current state of the atmosphere and the climate is the average weather, cold extremes can still occur in a warm climate!
-Cold events are likely to become more rare in most regions, but when extreme cold occurs, this is not proof that climate change is not happening, since the average temperature is still rising in most regions of the earth.
+Cold events are likely to become more rare in most regions, but when extreme cold occurs, this is not proof that climate change is not happening, since the average temperature is still rising in the majority of the world.

 Conclusion